valtimo-platform/valtimo-documentation/release-notes/major10/10.4.0/valtimo-frontend-libraries.md

   Fixed an issue where task modals could not scroll when the task form was larger than the vertical size of the screen.

+* **AssigneeFilter reset when opening case list**

+  Fixed an issue where the wrong assigneeFilter is active and displaying the wrong case list because of it.

 ## Breaking changes

 The following breaking changes were introduced: